acorn-io/runtime/docs/docs/39-Authoring Acornfiles/07-args-and-profiles.md

 }
 ```

-Arg names should be in camel case, and when entered by the user the will be dash separated.
+Arg names should be in camelCase, and when entered by the user the will be dash separated.

 `thisVariableName` becomes `--this-variable-name` when the user passes it on the command line.

 ### Provide the user some guidance

-When defining arguments to the Acorn, it helpful to the end user to also provide some context.
+When defining arguments to the Acorn, it is helpful to the end user to also provide some context.
 When the user runs `acorn [IMAGE] --help` the output shows all available arguments and if defined provides a short help string.

 When defining args add a `// Comment` above the argument.
 That will be shown the user when they do a `--help`